The 8 BEST Compost Bins For An Apartment

 How to choose the best compost bin for the apartment?

-I share more about the benefits of apartment composting here, but now, we will focus on how to choose the best compost bin for the apartment.
+I share more about the benefits of apartment composting here, but now, we will focus on how to choose the best compost bin for your apartment.

 First, we will go through some casual bins that will collect your food scraps.
 Then, we will focus on other types of containers that can do all the compost work, from start to finish, even in a small apartment.

-Here’s a quick preview of the contents of this article:
+Here’s a quick preview of what we will cover below:

-- What to look for, when choosing a compost bin for my apartment?
+- What to look for, when choosing a compost bin?

 - The 8 best compost bins for apartments